 The final chapter of this visit was experiencing the Fourth of July fireworks from our hotel’s parking lot.
 Before we left for the day, I moved the car to give us a good spot for viewing.
-It’s hard to top these views without having to fight for a spot in a crowd of people.
+It was hard to top these views, especially without having to fight for a spot in a crowd of people.
 It was a wonderful way to cap off our trip!

 A great end to the trip!

 Again, this is a very different National Park than you may be used to experiencing.
 I may not fully agree with the designation, but I will say, after each visit, I have left very satisfied and surprised with what the park encompasses.
-We will definitely have to return and explore the Old Courthouse, as I feel it is an important part of why this is a park.
+We will definitely have to return and explore the Old Courthouse, as I feel it is an important part of why this is designated as a National Park.
 Until then!